 \subsection{Further Analysis}

-\textbf{Case Study on LLava-Bench.} In~\cref{fig:llava_bench}, we provide two case studies based on LLaVA-v1.5-7B.
-The examples show clearly that hallucinations still exist in typical feature-steering methods, where nonexistent details such as ``cut-in-half sandwiches”, ``pirate ships”, and ``pirate hats” are fabricated.
+\textbf{Case Study on LLaVA-Bench.} In~\cref{fig:llava_bench}, we provide two case studies based on LLaVA-v1.5-7B.
+More examples can be found in the supplementary material.
+The examples clearly show that hallucinations persist in typical feature-steering methods, where nonexistent details such as ``cut-in-half sandwiches'', ``pirate ships'', and ``pirate hats'' are fabricated.
 Our method consistently avoids these errors and produces descriptions that remain faithful to the visual content.
-These qualitative results demonstrate that our layer-wise feature steering effectively suppresses hallucinations while better preserving the comprehensive capabilities of the model and the fluent presentation.
+These qualitative results demonstrate that our layer-wise feature steering effectively suppresses hallucinations while better preserving the model's comprehensive capabilities and fluent presentation.

-\textbf{GPT-4V Aided Evaluation on LLaVA-Bench.} Following Nullu~\cite{yang2025nullu}, we evaluate the performance of our method using GPT-4V Aided Evaluation.
-The results are shown in~\cref{tab:llava-in-the-wild-gpt4v}, which demonstrates that our method can mitigate hallucination while better maintaining generation ability.
+\textbf{GPT-4V Aided Evaluation on LLaVA-Bench.} Following Nullu~\cite{yang2025nullu}, we evaluate the performance of LTS-FS on LLaVA-Bench using GPT-4V Aided Evaluation.
+The evaluation prompt is shown in the supplementary material.
+The results are shown in~\cref{tab:llava-in-the-wild-gpt4v}, which demonstrate that LTS-FS can mitigate hallucination while better maintaining generation ability.